pypa/pypa.io/source/members.rst

 Project membership
 ------------------

-The PyPA member projects are those listed within our `GitHub organization`_ and `Bitbucket organization`_.
+The PyPA member projects are those listed within our `GitHub organization`_.

 Per :pep:`609`, any existing PyPA member can propose to accept a project into PyPA, and members vote to decide whether to accept that